Spanish Moss Trail Part 2

 The Clarendon trailhead is the end of the journey – for now.
 It has a great parking area and for anyone wishing to complete the entire trail in one day, it’s a great place to park and start.
 The plans call for additional pathway to be added that will lead through and end at the river.
 The master plan map also shows additional path at the opposite end leading into Port Royal, and a path into downtown Beaufort.

 These additions will be a great asset for what is already a wonderful Beaufort attraction.
 Plan on spending at least two hours to bike the northern side of the Spanish Moss Trail.
 Give yourself more time if you’re walking.
 Be sure to pack supplies for your journey.
 Make sure to stop along the way to read historic markers and enjoy views from the trestles.
 If you get tired just take a break on one of the many benches provided.
 Stay tuned for a future post on additions to the trail.

+The south bound portion of the Spanish Moss Trail can be saved for another day.
 For more information on Beaufort attractions visit https://southcarolinalowcountry.com/.
 Other Lowcountry nature trails and wildlife preserves can be found at https://southcarolinalowcountry.com/wildlife-preserves-and-nature-trails/ .